quantuminformation/youtube-space-invaders/README.md

 " target="_blank"><img src="http://img.youtube.com/vi/bIeZNJqsKsk/0.jpg"
 alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" /></a>

+# Bot

+In addition to the main web-based game, an artificial intelligence-based bot is under development to play the Space Invaders game developed by Nikos.
+More information about this bot can be found [here](./BOT.md).

 # Conventions

 Angles are measured clockwise from north.
 For example, east is 90 degrees.